 Most truck equipment upfitters are reputable companies.
 In fact, their long-term survival depends on the maintenance of a reputation for quality service.

 Unfortunately, a few vendors still may seek to take advantage of a fleet by building a first unit, for example, in such a way that the fleet official is forced to change it — thereby potentially incurring changed order charges.

 Having a well-written customer-supplied specification as the controlling document gives the customer the final word if any differences in the interpretation of the vehicle order arise.

 A written specification, when properly used, defines the fleet manager’s requirements; serves as a basis for written quotations and all quality and conformance inspections; and is the controlling document for the resolution of any disputes that may arise between the fleet manager and the vendor.

-Johnson also advises to be specific regarding performance requirements and critical dimensional minimums, and to provide clear and concise details as to the required layout of the unit.
+Johnson also advises to be specific regarding performance requirements and critical dimensional minimums and provide clear and concise details as to the required layout of the unit.
 However, he cautions against fleet managers making themselves "the design engineer."

 "Tell the vendor what you want, but don’t tell them how to do it," Johnson says.
 "If you tell the vendor how to design or how to engineer a product, you’re taking on a lot of the liability for product safety and performance."
 In the same context, he advises allowing vendors flexibility when possible.

 As a final caution, Johnson advises against incorporating a feature unique to a single vendor unless absolutely necessary.
 He noted instances in which a vendor’s sales representative has volunteered to help write a fleet’s specifications, doing it in such a way as to gain an advantage over competitors.
 That might include spec’ing a minor proprietary feature, unique to that vendor.